Acne Diet Plan

 - Avoid white bread, white rice, pastries etc.

-- Avoid biscuits, cakes, lollies, low-quality chocolates.
+- Avoid biscuits, cakes, lollies, and low-quality chocolates.

 - Avoid processed foods and foods with added sugars (check the labels)

 How Long Does Clear Skin Diet Plan Take To Work?